-Born in Seoul and raised in Chicago, Lee received her Bachelor’s degree from the Eastman School of Music, under the tutelage of Charles Neidich and Eli Eban and her Master’s degree and Artist Diploma from the Yale School of Music with David Shifrin.
-She has graced the stages of many prestigious venues, including the Chicago Cultural Center with the Dame Myra Hess Recital Series, and the Powell Symphony Hall of Saint Louis; and as a soloist, has performed with the Saint Louis Symphony, Yale Philharmonia, the Bucheon Philharmonic Orchestra of Korea, and the Jupiter Symphony of New York.
-Lee’s numerous competition wins include first prize at the International Clarinet Association Competition, the Saint Louis Symphony Young Artist Competition, the Music Academy of the West Concerto Competition, and the Yale Woolsey Hall Concerto Competition.
+Lee received her Bachelor’s degree from the Eastman School of Music, studied with Charles Neidich and Eli Eban and her Master’s degree and Artist Diploma from the Yale School of Music with David Shifrin.
+She has graced the stages of many prestigious venues, including the Chicago Cultural Center with the Dame Myra Hess Recital Series, and as a soloist, has performed with the Saint Louis Symphony.
+Lee was selected as one of three American clarinetists for the 1990 American-Soviet Youth Orchestra World Tour, conducted by Leonard Slatkin and with Joshua Bell as a soloist.

 Also a passionate and highly skilled golfer, Lee’s natural tenacity and talent have seen her achieve a single-digit handicap within two years since setting foot on a golf course in HK.
 Lee recently spoke at TEDx Hong Kong about the surprising similarities between golf and music, and the mental challenges of viewing both skills through the lens of a perfectionist.

 Golf and Personal Scrapbook